 Political committees must include a clear and conspicuous disclaimer on all "public communications" (e.g., TV and radio ads, newspaper, magazine or outdoor advertising, and mass mailings or telephone banks to the general public).
 Public communications financed by individuals or other organizations must include a disclaimer if the communication expressly advocates a candidate's election or defeat or solicits funds.
 The disclaimers must indicate who paid for the communication and whether or not it was authorized by a candidate.
 Unauthorized ads must also include contact information for the sponsoring organization.
 For additional information, see our brochure, Special Notices on Political Ads and Solicitations.

 Entities organized under section 527 of the tax code are considered "political organizations," defined generally as a party, committee or association that is organized and operated primarily for the purpose of influencing the selection, nomination or appointment of any individual to any federal, state or local public office, or office in a political organization.
 All political committees that register and file reports with the FEC are 527 organizations, but not all 527 organizations are required to file with the FEC.
 Some file reports with the Internal Revenue Service (IRS).
 For additional information on 527 organizations, please visit the IRS web site.

 Under the Federal Election Campaign Act, incorporated charitable organizations--like other corporations--are prohibited from making contributions in connection with federal elections.
 Unlike most other corporations, charities face additional restrictions on political activity under provisions of the Internal Revenue Code.

 While many campaign-related Internet activities are not subject to FEC regulations, some--most notably paid advertising--are subject to certain restrictions.
-For a summary, consult our Internet Communications and Activity brochure.
+See our help page for candidates for more information.